 Design Flaw Found to Be Unacceptably Dangerous

-According to the lawyers for the child’s estate, the fire was caused because this particular vehicle, a 1999 Jeep made by Chrysler, had a rear-mounted fuel tank.
-The tank was attached behind the rear axle, a practice well-known to be very dangerous.
+According to the lawyers for the child’s estate, the fire in a 1999 Jeep made by Chrysler was caused because a rear-mounted fuel tank was attached behind the rear axle, a practice well-known to be very dangerous.

 Chrysler CEO Obtains Recall Reprieve

 Prior to this tragedy, a federal investigation by the National Highway Traffic Safety Administration had already resulted in a recommendation to recall several Jeep models, including the one in question here.
 However, following a meeting between the CEO of the Chrysler Corporation and two political appointees at the head of the Federal Department of Transportation, this Jeep model was excluded from the recall.